martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 ---
-¹ wikipedia.com provides a comprehensuve list of [JPEG XL features](https://en.m.wikipedia.org/wiki/JPEG_XL#Features).
+¹ wikipedia.com provides a comprehensive list of [JPEG XL features](https://en.m.wikipedia.org/wiki/JPEG_XL#Features).

 ² My weapon of choice is KDE Manaro, so this was a no-brainer; in less than two minutes, support was added to _all_ my KDE apps — _as well as [GIMP](https://www.gimp.org/), and even my beloved [feh](https://feh.finalrewind.org)!_ 😍️